victorcatao/react-native-todoApp/README.md

 Global themes are defined in `styles/theme.ts` and can be extended as needed.

-## Testing

-> **Note:** Due to React Native 0.73+ and React 19, Jest support is currently limited.
-Test only pure functions or await future updates for full support.

 ## Cleaning
 - Unused images, JS/JSX files, and legacy code have been removed for a clean, maintainable codebase.